masaccio/numbers-parser/README.md

 Character styles, which allow formatting changes within cells such as "This is **bold** text" are not supported.

-Vertical alignment values and cell background colors are currently ignored.

 Styles are created using the `Document`'s `add_style` method, and can be applied to cells either as part of a `write` or using `set_cell_style`:

 ``` python